StraitsX/EIPs/EIPS/eip-pbmrc1.md

 /// @title PBM Address list Interface.
 /// @notice The PBM address list stores and manages whitelisted merchants address for the PBMs
-/// a merchant in general is anyone who is providing goods or services and is hence deemed to be able to unwrap a PBM. interface IPBMAddressList {
+/// a merchant is anyone who is providing permitted goods or services and is hence deemed to be able to unwrap a PBM Token. interface IPBMAddressList {

     /// @notice Checks if the given address is whitelisted as a merchant.